Student Life. Unified

 Move up a level and the atmosphere shifts into high energy, a flexible space that functions as an evening bar designed for club nights, gigs, comedy and all forms of late-night culture.
 Society groups finally have a home of their own too, with a space that adapts to the wild mix of activities they dream up.

 The top floor is a different mood entirely.
 A calm rooftop lounge and terrace gives students a place to reset and soak up the view, a destination for afternoon coffees, group catch-ups and slow golden-hour moments.
-Flexible, custom built furniture throughout allows movement and change.
+Flexible, custom-built furniture throughout allows movement and change.

 Industrial Pop

-We leaned into a raw industrial aesthetic. exposed textures, honest materials, stripped-back surfaces.
+We leaned into a raw industrial aesthetic, exposed textures, honest materials, stripped-back surfaces.
 Then we fired colour through the whole building like electricity.
-Pops and splashes of vibrant hues that bring energy and youthfulness to every corner.
-Making It feel alive and unlike anything else on campus.
+Pops and splashes of vibrant hues that bring energy and youthfulness to every corner, making it feel alive and unlike anything else on campus.

 More than a regular Students' Union, this is campus culture, with the volume turned up.